 Anchored on this year’s National NAIDOC theme – Heal Country and inspired by the Indigital Schools program, the Indigenous designed Challenge is supported by Microsoft Australia, Telstra Foundation, National Library of Australia and the National NAIDOC Committee.

-Check out last year’s winning entry from Kalkie State School located on Taribelang country in Bundaberg Australia.
+Check out what the students from Kalkie State School located on Taribelang country in Bundaberg Australia have been up to.

 The Story Behind the 2021 Challenge Logo

 The 2021 Indigital Minecraft Education Challenge logo was designed by Laynhapuy Homelands and Yirrkala Bilingual School student, Wilirriya Burarrwanga.
 Wilirriya is a Gumatj man and lives in Garrthalala in North East Arnhem Land.

 Willirriya received second place in last year’s challenge for his interpretation of Djambawal (Thunderman).
 Following his win Wilirriya was given the opportunity to design this year’s logo.
 Wilirriya used Paint 3D to create Thunderman who is holding a lightning spear.

 “He’s standing and he’s holding thunder… big!
 He’s big and tall.
 He makes water calm.
 Turns it good for hunting.”

 Download the Indigital Storytelling App from Google Play or Apple App store and follow the instructions HERE to view Thunderman in Augmented Reality.